AishatAdewoyin/banking-system/README.md

-### Coming Soon: My INTERNSHIP AT "The Sparks Foundation"
+### Coming Soon: My INTERNSHIP Together with MENTORSHIP (Mentor: Martha Kaburi) on:

 ## Dynamic Banking Website

-This is a simple dynamic website that allows users(bank sustem admins) to transfer money between multiple customers.
-The website is designed to handle up to 10 customers and record all transfer transactions in a database.
-There is no login page or user creation functionality included in this website.
+A simple and dynamic website that allows users(bank system admins) to transfer money between multiple customers.
+This website is designed to handle up to 10 customers and record all transfer transactions in a database.
+There is login page & user creation functionality included in this website.

 ### The Features